Stochastic Resetting Accelerates Reinforcement Learning Beyond Random Search: Materials and Methods

-where the expectation is over stochastic wind outcomes.
-Iteration proceeds until the maximum change in the value function falls below $10^{-12}$.
-The optimal path length $L^*(\gamma)$ reported in Fig.~\ref{fig:windycliff_learning_dynamics}F is obtained by rolling out~$\pi^*$ from the start state.
-A broader exploration of how different hyperparameters influence $L^*$ is provided in Fig.~\ref{fig:dp}.
+over stochastic wind outcomes, until the maximum change in the value function falls below $10^{-12}$.
+The DP-optimal path length at each $\gamma$ is the deterministic rollout length of $\pi^*$ from the start state, used both as the WindyCliff convergence threshold and as the speedup reference (the DP-optimal path length in Fig~\ref{fig:windycliff_learning_dynamics}D).
+The three optimal paths in Fig~\ref{fig:windycliff_learning_dynamics}C correspond to $\gamma = 0.5$, $0.7$ and $0.99$.

 \onecolumngrid